ianpatrickbuss/pitchingfork/README.md

 ### Change Log

-- 11/21/2020: Big update!
+- 11/24/2020: Big update!
 Added the ability to select a specific range to practice with.
 Updated the results page the number of columns assigned to the grid are the number of different sets of results (correct, partial, incorrect).
+Added unit testing for various components to resolve a number of bugs.

 - 11/11/2020: Added the ability to download results as a CSV File.
 Fixed a bug where the bonus range would show on a new question if the user attempted a bonus on the previous question.
 Also set sound to stop upon submission of answer if it was playing.
 Fixed content error in README.MD.
 Added additional type definitions.